Muukid/muTrueType/README.md

 * `MUTT_INVALID_HHEA_METRIC_DATA_FORMAT`: the value for "metricDataFormat" in the hhea table was invalid/unsupported.

+* `MUTT_INVALID_HHEA_NUMBER_OF_HMETRICS`: the value for "numberOfHMetrics" in the hhea table was invalid/unsupported.

+* `MUTT_INVALID_HMTX_LENGTH`: the value for the table length of hmtx was invalid.

+* `MUTT_HHEA_REQUIRES_MAXP`: the hhea table failed to load becuase maxp is rather not being loaded or failed to load, and hhea relies on maxp.

+* `MUTT_HMTX_REQUIRES_MAXP`: the hmtx table failed to load because maxp is rather not being loaded or failed to load, and hmtx relies on mxap.

+* `MUTT_HMTX_REQUIRES_HHEA`: the hhea table failed to load because hhea is rather not being loaded

 Most of these errors getting triggered imply that rather the data is corrupt (especially in regards to checksum errors), uses some extension or format not supported by this library (such as OpenType), has accidental incorrect values, or is purposely malformed to attempt to get out of the memory region of the file data.

 ## Result name function